junxit/us-congress-bills-117/metadata.md

 - 2022-06-14 — Committee on Foreign Relations.
 Reported by Senator Menendez without amendment and with a preamble.
 Without written report.
 - 2022-06-14 — Committee on Foreign Relations.
 Reported by Senator Menendez without amendment and with a preamble.
 Without written report.
 - 2022-06-14 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 411.
+- 2022-07-21 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Voice Vote.(consideration: CR S3602; text: 03/30/2022 CR S1869)
+- 2022-07-21 — Resolution agreed to in Senate without amendment and with a preamble by Voice Vote. (consideration: CR S3602; text: 03/30/2022 CR S1869)